-They protect you by reviewing the study to ensure it is ethical and fair.
+These boards protect you by reviewing the study to make sure it is ethical and fair.

 They are doctors, hospitals, pharmaceutical companies or other groups that initiate the clinical trial.

-Every day, all over the world, countless people are involved in clinical trials, on the quest to find new and improved medicines.
+Every day, all over the world, countless people are involved in clinical trials, looking to find new and improved medicines.
 These medicines may offer potential treatment options for generations to come.
-Clinical trials provide valuable information that might help improve medical research and knowledge.
-But at the core of clinical research are the study participants who make it all possible.
+Clinical trials provide important information that can help improve medical research and knowledge, but at the core of clinical research is the study participants who make this possible.

-People choose to participate in clinical trials for a variety of reasons.
-They may want to monitor and better understand their own disease or help advance medical research that may benefit others.
+People choose to take part in clinical trials for a variety of reasons.
+They may want to monitor and better understand their own condition or help advance medical research that could benefit others.
 Whatever the motivation, choosing to participate in a clinical trial is a personal and individual decision.

 We follow the strict regulatory and ethical guidelines of the FDA and Ethics Review Boards.

-We will inform you of the known risks and the benefits before your trial starts (also known as informed consent).
+We will inform you of the known trial risks and benefits before the trial starts (also known as informed consent).

 Ask as many questions as you want.
 We will always answer.

-You can withdraw from a trial at any time and for any reason.
+You can withdraw from a trial at any time, for any reason.